Teletón (Mexico): Tax deductions

 Since its inception, the Telethon has been accused of allowing the companies that sponsor it to deduct taxes and be free of payments through their donations and not be transparent with the money obtained by the contributions of citizens, because these are made in an anonymous and without granting a tax receipt to support the transaction.

-Faced with these accusations, the Telethon Foundation has responded declaring that the tax deduction is a legal figure permitted by the government and that the system used prevents donations from being used for tax evasion.
+Faced with these accusations, the Fundación Teletón has responded declaring that the tax deduction is a legal figure permitted by the government and that the system used prevents donations from being used for tax evasion.
 On the other hand, the Servicio de Administración Tributaria stipulates that the maximum amount that a moral person can deduct from taxes through donations is 10% of net profit.

 Researcher Sara Murúa considered that this tax method is based on a legal loophole and declared that "the fundamental problem with this type of foundation is the triangulation of its funds, which allows large donors to have privileged tax mechanisms to exempt taxes and, even, for them to declare as their own the donations of third parties, especially individuals."
 The latter was criticized in reference to donations made anonymously by people, thus benefiting the image of companies.

 United Nations reactions

-The Committee on the Rights of Persons with Disabilities of the United Nations (UN) stated in a communication, dated October 3, 2014, its concern about the way in which government resources are administered in the area of rehabilitation of persons with disabilities due to the fact that Mexico grants funds so that the Teletón Foundation - a private organization - is in charge of public health tasks that are the responsibility of the government.
+The Committee on the Rights of Persons with Disabilities of the United Nations (UN) stated in a communication, dated October 3, 2014, its concern about the way in which government resources are administered in the area of rehabilitation of persons with disabilities due to the fact that Mexico grants funds so that the Fundación Teletón - a private organization - is in charge of public health tasks that are the responsibility of the government.

-At the same time, this international body criticized the way in which the Telethon Foundation makes people with disabilities see, adding that it "observes that this campaign promotes stereotypes of people with disabilities as subjects of charity [...]
+At the same time, this international body criticized the way in which the Fundación Teletón makes people with disabilities look, adding that it "observes that this campaign promotes stereotypes of people with disabilities as subjects of charity [...]
 Also, it recommends [the committee to the Mexican government] develop programs to raise awareness about people with disabilities as rights holders".
 Likewise, it asks the Mexican government to investigate and prosecute institutions that apply forced sterilizations to people with disabilities, and guarantee reparations to the victims of this practice.
 Finally, the international organization delivered a document with 67 recommendations to the federal government of Mexico and Telethon, which to date has not been addressed.

+2014 anonymous donation incident

+During the final moments of Teleton 2014, the total collected was initially announced as 418,009,379 MXN, falling short of the 473,794,379 MXN goal.
+Televisa then announced the event would be lengthened by an hour to try to achieve the goal.
+A mysterious donation of 55,785,000 MXN was then made by an anonymous party, helping surpass the stablished goal.
+To this day, the source of the donation remains unknown, with the public speculating that it was just a ploy to end the event in a high note.